Janine Butcher: Sabbatical and second departure (2014)

-Reintroduction and third departure (2021–2022)
+Reintroduction, third departure, and fourth return (2021–2022, 2026)

 In April 2021, numerous media outlets revealed that Janine would return later in the year, as Brooks had agreed to reprise the role once again for a "huge storyline".
 The show officially confirmed her return on 14 June.
 The announcement of Janine's return was positively received by fans of the show especially on social media.
 Speaking of her return, executive producer Jon Sen commented that "she comes back as the character that we all know and love her as" and added "we'd be robbing the audience if we didn't bring her back in all her glory!"
 Janine returned on-screen on 6 September 2021 after returning to filming two months earlier.

 It was announced on 24 September 2022 that Brooks had once again decided to leave the show after more than a year back in the role, with her final scenes airing on 26 December 2022 after Janine was arrested for perverting the course of justice.

 In May 2023, Brooks refused to rule out another future return for the character.
+In July 2026, it was announced she had agreed to reprise the role of Janine for a guest stint in late 2026.